 The key to enjoying your meal in Quebec City is not to be afraid of anything you may not understand.
 Ask the server; they are more than willing to explain their dishes and I’ve found that their recommendations are far better than anything I could order.

-Here are some choice for what to eat in Quebec City:
+Here are some choices for what to eat in Quebec City:

 Escargot at Aux Anciens Canadiens